 If you suspect that a T-bone collision was the result of malicious intent or negligence, you should inform your lawyer as soon as possible.

-Seeking Help After a T-Bone Collision
+Seeking Help After an Indianapolis T-Bone Collision

 When an accident occurs, it is easy to become overwhelmed by your injuries and responsibilities.
 However, necessary steps should be taken to ensure you are awarded a proper settlement amount.
 Working with an attorney can help as they will guide you through the process and even do a lot of the heavy lifting for you.